THIS DATE IN HISTORY: Nov. 3

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1951: Maurice Richard scores his 300th and 301st NHL goals in the Montreal Canadiens' 3-2 loss to the Red Wings at the Forum.
+1951: Maurice Richard scores his scores his 300th and 301st NHL goals in the Montreal Canadiens' 3-2 loss to the Red Wings at the Forum.
 Richard becomes the second player in NHL history (after Nels Stewart) to score 300 career goals.

 Video: Maurice Richard remains cultural icon in Montreal